renewablebermagui/renewablebermagui.github.io/index.md

 ## News
 ### 2025-09-05: Know Your Energy Bill Workshop - recap & resources

-Thanks to everyone for coming to our <b>Know Your Energy Bill workshop<b> on August 24th, with David Neyle.
+Thanks to everyone for coming to our <b>Know Your Energy Bill workshop</b> on August 24th, with David Neyle.
 We loved everyone's engagement in the presentation and hands on session, and hope you got a lot out of it.
 And in a case you missed it, the workshop presentation and factsheet are available on our [Resources](/resources){:target="_blank"} page.

 <img src="img/wshop1_fullview.jpg" alt="Know Your Energy Bill workshop and delicious Honorbread catering">